-New Balance Men's Leadville V3 Trail Shoe
+3. New Balance Leadville V3

 For a lower profile trainer, this design is a little bit bulkier than most.
 Many of the lightweight and lower profile units tend to fit like a glove, but not this design.
 It’s bulkier design makes it more accommodating for various shapes of feet.
 It is available in a fun orange, red, and black design that reflects the trees in the peak of autumn.
 If you don’t like the fall colors, it is also available in cooler tones- a black base that has blue and electric green accents.